-- 37. The petitioner has claimed USD 0.39 million per annum on account of insurance during operation based on 0.5% of claimed EPC cost.
-The petitioner submitted that the insurance cost consists of operations all risk insurance for the project, as well as business-interruption insurance; these are standard insurances required by all lenders' and also set out under the EPA.
-Since the Pakistan Insurance/Reinsurance industry does not have sufficient capacity and expertise to manage such huge risks entirely, therefore this risk is required to be insured/reinsured internationally.
-The risks to be covered through insurance will include machinery breakdown, natural calamities (like earthquake, floods, etc.), sabotage and consequential business interruption, etc. - 38.
+- 34. The petitioner has claimed USD 0.389 million per annum on account of insurance during operation per annum.
+The insurance cost consists of operations all risk insurance for the project as well as business-interruption insurance.
+The petitioner submitted that these are standard insurances required by all lenders' and also set out under the Energy Purchase Agreement ("EPA").
+The petitioner submitted that since the Pakistan Insurance/Reinsurance industry does not have sufficient capacity and expertise to manage such huge risks entirely, therefore this risk is required to be insured/reinsured internationally.
+The risks to be covered through insurance will include machinery breakdown, natural calamities (like earthquake, floods, etc.), sabotage and consequential business interruption, etc. - 35.
 The Authority has allowed insurance during operation at the rate of 0.4% of the EPC cost in the most recent determination of solar energy projects.
 The data of actual insurance of operational wind power projects has also been analysed for this purpose which shows that insurance during operation has been secured at the rate of even less than 0.4%.
-In view thereof, the Authority has decided to allow insurance during operation at maximum limit of 0.4% of the approved EPC cost to LEPL.
+In view thereof, the Authority has decided to allow insurance during operation at maximum limit of 0.4% of the approved EPC cost to TWPL.
 This cost shall be allowed adjustment on annual basis as per the mechanism given in the order part of this determination.